Deep Litter Method in a Chicken Coop

-The dangers of using DE are not proven, but neither are the benefits.
-For us, it’s obvious, better to be safe than sorry and stay away from the use of DE as the long-term consequences aren’t clear.
+The dangers of using DE are not proven, nor are the benefits.
+It's arguably better to be safe than sorry and avoid using DE, as the long-term consequences on the chicken's respiratory system aren't clear.

 Disadvantages of DE and deep litter method